isaacg1/isaacg1.github.io/_posts/2021-01-16-a-transcript.md

 * Bill Olsen, Kurt Olsen: Not sure who is meant - names are too generic.

 * [Kash Patel](https://www.axios.com/kash-patel-cia-gina-haspel-757b92c0-82a5-457b-bde8-d0d683ee222e.html):
   Former aide to Rep. Devin Nunes.
-In December, President planned to apoint him Deputy Director of the CIA, under Gina Haspell.
+In December, the President planned to appoint him Deputy Director of the CIA, under Gina Haspell.
   Haspell threatened to resign and convinced the President not to do so.

 * [Reportedly](https://twitter.com/maggieNYT/status/1350249903101005824?s=20),